 Adoption – who are the parents?

-Or you can do it the other way round with “Person ADOPTED” being the child of Natural Father and Natural Mother and being associated with Adopting Father and Adopting Mother.
+XYFT can also do it the other way round.
+Natural Father and Natural Mother are the parents of Adopted Child.
+Adopting Father and Adopting Mother should be associated.

 Individuals can only have two parents.
 However, the number of associations is unlimited.
 This way it’s possible to have lots of parents over a period of time and offer some really useful insights to following genealogists.